-of the subfund), it requires the Client to maintain an ESMS for the subfund that is broadly equivalent to the ESMS requirements above in Section 16, Environmental and Social Management System.

-- 19. Overview of Environmental and Social Information Disclosure.
+- 17. An ESMS may also be appropriate for a Project that is not categorized as FI (see ESP, Section 39.4) or where a phased approach under Section 53, Use of a Phased Approach, of the ESP has been adopted for the Project. - 18.
+Additional Considerations for the ESMS for an FI Project.
+The ESMS and related environmental and social requirements apply to activities within the defined scope of the Project that are supported by the Bank's financing, which could be an identified subset of activities under or component of the Project.
+If the Bank's funds under an FI Project are to be on-lent to or invested in subfunds, and the Bank is a minority financier (i.e., less than 5 percent of the subfund), it requires the Client to maintain an ESMS for the subfund that is broadly equivalent to the ESMS requirements above in Section 16, Environmental and Social Management System. - 19.
+Overview of Environmental and Social Information Disclosure.
 Make available the information listed below in Sections 20, Environmental and Social Information Disclosed, and 21, Environmental and Social Information Disclosed under FI Projects, about the environmental and social risks and impacts in the Project area during preparation and implementation.
 Do so in a timely, accessible, gender sensitive and inclusive and culturally appropriate manner and location, and in a form and language(s) understandable to the Project-affected people, other relevant stakeholders who may have specific needs (related to disability, literacy and/or language).
 The objective is to provide these stakeholders with an opportunity to broadly identify and address the Project's environmental and social risks and impacts, including those involving Involuntary Resettlement, Indigenous Peoples and community health and safety aspects, so they can provide meaningful inputs into the design and implementation of the Project. - 20.
 Environmental and Social Information Disclosed.
 As early as feasible, disclose the following environmental and social information. - 20.1 Draft Environmental and Social Documentation.
 Disclose the draft environmental and social assessment reports and the documents required to complement these reports (including the ESIA, ESMP, ESMPF, LARP/LAP/RP, RPF/LARPF/LAPF, IPP, IPPF, and/or other Bank-approved form of documentation).8 - 20.2 Information on GRM and IAM.
 Disclose information regarding the Project-level GRM and applicable IAM. - 20.3 Final Environmental and Social Documentation.
 Disclose final versions of the above reports, documents and information, and any updates to them. - 20.4 Environmental and Social Documentation Disclosed pursuant to Environmental and Social Frameworks.
-Disclose environmental and social documentation required to be prepared during Project implementation under any ESMPF, LARPF/LAPF/RPF, IPPF (e.g., ESMP, LARP/LAP/RP, IPP or other Bankapproved form of documentation). - 20.5 Material Changes to Environmental and Social Information.
-Disclose any material changes to the disclosed environmental or social information for the Project. - 20.6 Environmental and Social Monitoring Reports.
-Disclose any environmental and social monitoring reports required to be prepared by the Client under the above documentation. - 20.7 Bank Signage at Project Site.
-In addition, if the Project involves a large infrastructure investment financed directly by the Bank, and if required by the Bank, post appropriate Bank-approved signage at the Project site that is clearly visible and understandable to Project-affected communities and other relevant stakeholders, noting that the Project is being financed by the Bank.
+Disclose environmental and social documentation required to be prepared during Project implementation under any ESMPF, LARPF/LAPF/RPF, IPPF (e.g., ESMP, LARP/LAP/RP, IPP or other Bankapproved form of documentation).

 8 See Table of Acronyms for definitions.
-Once the Client has disclosed these drafts, the timing of the Bank's disclosure of these same drafts is governed by the main text of the ESP in Section 63.2, Environmental and Social Information Disclosure Deadlines and Section 64, Deferral of Disclosure.
+Once the Client has disclosed these drafts, the timing of the Bank's disclosure of these same drafts is governed by the main text of the ESP in Section 66.2, Environmental and Social Information Disclosure Deadlines and Section 67, Deferral of Disclosure.